 Malaka Gharib is a journalist, cartoonist and graphic novelist.

 She is the author of "I Was Their American Dream," a graphic memoir published in 2019 about being first-generation Filipino Egyptian American, which won an Arab American Book Award in 2020.
-Then in 2022, she published "It Won't Always Be Like This," a graphic memoir about her summers in the Middle East.
+In 2022, she published "It Won't Always Be Like This," a graphic memoir about her summers in the Middle East.

 To arrange a speaking engagement: